septa-ma/JWT_authentication/README.md

   - make pipleline with jenkins
   - push image to docker hub
-  - ansible plabook for installing docker and deploying the image
+  - ansible plabook for installing docker and deploying the image -- for more information about devops tools check this repo: https://github.com/septa-ma/DevOps.git